hvasbath/beat/docs/getting_started.rst

 This shows the new parameters of the extended reference source.
 The "width" and "length" are rounded to full mutliples of the "patch_length" and "patch_width" parameters.
 Also we see here the rake directions of the slip parallel and slip perpendicular directions.
-Now the hypocentral location bounds need to be manually adjusted to be within the bounds of the extended fault dimensions!
-To allow for potential rupture nucleation all along the reference fault in the example, the priors of "nucleation_strike" and "nucleation_dip" would need to be set to be between (0, 12.5)[km] and (0,5)[km], respectively!
-(In the future this will set automatically)
+The hypocentral location bounds have been adjusted to be within the bounds of the extended fault dimensions!
+To allow for potential rupture nucleation all along the reference fault in the example, the priors of "nucleation_strike" and "nucleation_dip" were set to be between (0, 12.5)[km] and (0,5)[km], respectively!
+Of course, the ounds may be set also manually to custom values within the fault dimensions!

 Finally, we need to pay attention to the "waveforms" under "seismic_config".::